zerebos/trilium-etapi/README.md

 # Trilium ETAPI (TEPI)

 A Node.js wrapper around the ETAPI for [Trilium Notes](https://github.com/zadam/trilium).
+The library will continue to match the *stable* release of Trilium and release updates as needed.

 ## Installation